Cypictronic/TicTacToe/README.md

 # TicTacToe
-A simple Tic Tac Toe game built with GTML, CSS and JavaScript
+A simple Tic Tac Toe game built with HTML, CSS and JavaScript

 ## Description